inducer/pycuda/doc/source/driver.rst

         Also make the newly-created context the current context.

-    .. method:: retain_primary_context(flags=ctx_flags.SCHED_AUTO)
+    .. method:: retain_primary_context()

-        Return the :class:`Context` obtained by retaining the device's primary context, which is the one used by the CUDA runtime API, and sets the context's flags using the :class:`ctx_flags` values.
+        Return the :class:`Context` obtained by retaining the device's primary context, which is the one used by the CUDA runtime API.

-        Also make the newly-retained context the current context.
+        Unlike :meth:`Context.make_context`, the newly-created context is not made current.

         CUDA 7.0 and newer.